qʷicčiƛma

 [ TECHNIQUES ] To refine and integrate the practice of arts-based research, making and execution.
 To explore the [re]distribution of wealth through making-based practice.
 To be self-sustaining in this work.

-C.R.A.F.T. is a B.C.
-Society located on Ahswinnis Reserve, Port Alberni, Canada.
+C.R.A.F.T. is a B.C. non-profit society located on Ahswinnis Reserve, Port Alberni, Canada.
+Incorporation Number S0073243.

 |